 TCR is a Texas-based company formed in 2009 to bring HSR to Texas as a private-sector venture.
 Working closely with Central Japan Railway Company (JRC), TCR is proposing the deployment of JRC’s N700-I Bullet System based on the world’s safest, most reliable, lowest emission, electric-powered, HSR systems, the Tokaido Shinkansen System.
 Developed and operated by JRC and the former Japan National Railways, the Tokaido Shinkansen has operated safely for almost 50 years and carries over 400,000 daily passengers.
 The most current generation Shinkansen train, the Series N700, runs at speeds up to 186 miles per hour.

-FRA expects to publish a Notice of Intent to draft the EIS in late June and host an agency coordination meeting in Austin on June 25th, 2014.
+FRA published a Notice of Intent on June 25, 2014 and hosted an agency coordination meeting in Austin on the same date.
+Public scoping meetings will be announced shortly.

 More information on the train system is available at TCR’s website: http://www.texascentral.com/